Multiplicative formality of operads and Sinha's spectral sequence for long knots: Introduction

-Here, $\Poiss_{d-1}$ is the Poisson operad of degree $d-1$ (see \cite[Definition 4.10]{sinha}). \end{cor} This corollary says there is no extension problem in Sinha's spectral sequence as the right hand side is isomorphic to the $E^2$-page with the induced operations.
-The utility of formality for the extension problem was pointed out by Salvatore \cite{salvatore}.
+Here, $\Poiss_{d-1}$ is the Poisson operad of degree $d-1$ (see \cite[Definition 4.10]{sinha}). \end{cor} \begin{proof} As the construction of the Gerstenhaber algebra from a multiplicative operad is natural for morphisms of multiplicative operads, the chain of termwise quasi-isomorphisms in the proof of Theorem \ref{Tcollapse} induces an isomorphism of Gerstenhaber algebras $HH^*(C_*(\K_d))\cong HH^*(H_*(\K_d))$.
+Since the operad $H_*(\K_d)$ is isomorphic to $\Poiss_{d-1}$ as a multiplicative operad, we have proved the corollary. \end{proof} This corollary says there is no extension problem in Sinha's spectral sequence as the right hand side is isomorphic to the $E^2$-page with the induced operations.
+The utility of formality for the extension problem was pointed out by Salvatore \cite{salvatore} (but a proof was not given).
 McClure and Smith \cite{MS} invented a topological version of the above construction.
 For a topological multiplicative operad, they defined a little squares action on its (homotopy) totalization.
 In particular, for $d\geq 4$ the homology $H_*(\Embbar_d)\cong H_*(\widetilde{\tot}(\K_d^\bullet))$ carries an induced Gerstenhaber structure whose product and bracket are given by the Pontryagin product and Browder operation.
+(Here $\widetilde{\tot}$ denotes the homotopy totalization i.e., the homotopy limit over the category of simplices $\Delta$.)
 We obtain an algebraic interpretation of this 'topological' Gerstenhaber algebra: \begin{cor} When $\field=\R$ and $d\geq 4$, there exists an isomorphism of Gerstenhaber algebras: